 In Kentucky, lease termination and eviction notices can be served immediately on any day of the week and at any time of day.

-For a 7 Day Notice to Quit, the eviction notice for tenants that do not pay rent in full and on time, a landlord can serve notice the day after rent is due.
-There is no grace period in Kentucky, rent is late starting the day after it’s due.
+For a 7 Day Notice To Quit, the eviction notice for tenants that do not pay rent in full and on time, a landlord can serve notice the day after rent is due.
+There is no legal grace period for paying rent in Kentucky, rent is late starting the day after it’s due.

 Acceptable Forms of Service in Kentucky